 A key issue when developing new Product Specifications within the S-100 framework is the ability to communicate to the wider community the completeness of the Specification and its readiness for operational use.
 This is further complicated by the many different types of operational settings for Product Specifications under development, not all of which require all S-100 components; thus the concept of S-100 Readiness Levels has been adopted by the Hydrographic Services and Standards Committee (HSSC).

 In addition, a discovery metadata attribute was introduced in S-100 to indicate the “compliancy category” of an S-100 based Product Specification and products based on it.
-S-100 Ed.
-5.2.0 Part 4a clause 4a-5.5 defines four compliancy categories ranging from “Category 1” (conformance with the S-100 General Feature Model, spatial model, and feature catalogue specification) to “Category 4”, which is the fullest compliance with S-100.
+S-100 Part 4a defines four compliancy categories ranging from “Category 1” (conformance with the S-100 General Feature Model, spatial model, and feature catalogue specification) to “Category 4”, which is the fullest compliance with S-100.

 The concepts of “readiness level” and “compliancy category” have orthogonal meanings.
 Broadly, the readiness level indicates to what degree the Product Specification is ready for operational use, while the compliancy category indicates to what extent the Product Specification adheres to the relevant components of the S-100 framework.